How to Set Up an Outdoor Kitchen (Step by Step Guide)

 Get Outdoor Rates Appliances

 Having outdoor appliances is great but if you want the appliances to last, get appliances rated for the great outdoors.
 Indoor use models can’t handle the different things that come with the outdoors, including the elements.
-These appliances eventually become discolored and fail, and that voids the warrantee.
+These appliances eventually become discolored and fail, and that voids the warranty.
 It is always best to get the appliances that are outdoor rated.

 Keep Cooling and Cooking Appliances Separated

 When you are designing your outdoor kitchen one of the things you must do is separate your cooking and your cooling appliances.
 One of the major issues is that you don’t want these two elements coming into contact because the heat from the cooking element can mess up the cooling elements in the refrigerator, and vice versa.
 However, there are some things to do if space is a problem.
 One of the things to do is make sure that the appliances have one foot of space between them.
 Then you want to make sure there is a barrier between the two appliances, so they ventilate correctly.
+A good place to put your outdoor refrigerator is underneath one of the counters.
+By having it installed underneath, it won’t bother you while you’re working around your kitchen.

-Don’t Make Your Cut Outs Before You Have the Exact Measurements of Appliances
+Don’t Make Your Cut-Outs Before You Have the Exact Measurements of Appliances

-When it comes to the outdoor kitchen, you need to do a few things, the first is make sure that you have enough counter space.
+When it comes to the outdoor kitchen, you need to do a few things, the first is to make sure that you have enough counter space.
 It is always better to have too much than too little.
-When you make the cut outs in your island, remember the adage to measure twice and cut once.
+When you make the cutouts in your island, remember the adage to measure twice and cut once.
 Have the products on hand before cutting, this way you can get exact measurements, it will greatly help everything fit in better.
 Remember, you can only cut it once, and if you cut too much then that will be a problem going forward, so make sure you make good measurements so that you can enjoy your outdoor kitchen.